WPoets/awesome-enterprise/README.md

 Check out the [existing issues](https://github.com/WPoets/awesome-enterprise/issues) for solutions or upcoming fixes.

-If you don't find your issue already listed, do [create an issue](https://github.com/WPoets/awesome-enterprise/issues/new), please include as much detail as you can.
+If you don't find your issue already listed, do [create an issue](https://github.com/WPoets/awesome-enterprise/issues/new).
+Please include as much detail as you can.

 ### Changelog

+##### 3.5.6

+* Fixed: Undefined array key "post_type"
+* Fixed: Undefined array key "config"
+* Fixed: if LOG_PATH is not defined do nothing.

 ##### 3.5.5